 We know how much you value the health of your animals, and we are constantly working to provide excellent preventative care to keep your horse looking and feeling his best.
-Preventative horse care not only keeps your horse performing at the top of their game, it can help your horse stay healthy as they age.
+Preventative equine care not only keeps your horse performing at the top of their game, it can help your horse stay healthy as they age.
 We recommend biannual visits to keep your horse healthy and happy.

 To help maintain your horse’s health, we offer a variety of services that can be tailored to the individual horse.
 These include immunizations, dentistry, parasite control, nutritional consultation, lameness evaluation, and the treatment of any other medical conditions or injuries.
 A leading ambulatory Wisconsin Equine clinic, we offer comprehensive preventative care customized for our patients.